johnwcowan/r7rs-work/StringSlicesCowan.md

-'''Note:  The author has now abandoned this library in favor of the leaner CharacterSpansCowan, which has evolved to [[http://srfi.schemers.org/srfi-130/srfi-130.html|SRFI 130]], but is leaving the original intact as a fine example of [[https://en.wikipedia.org/wiki/House_of_Cards_(Cohan_book)|hubris and wretched excess]].'''
+**Note:  The author has now abandoned this library in favor of the leaner [CharacterSpansCowan](CharacterSpansCowan.md), which has evolved to [SRFI 130](http://srfi.schemers.org/srfi-130/srfi-130.html), but is leaving the original intact as a fine example of [hubris and wretched excess](https://en.wikipedia.org/wiki/House_of_Cards_(Cohan_book)).**

-== Character span library ==
+## Character span library

-This is a library for manipulating textual content based on ''character spans'', also known as just ''spans''.
-These are conceptually references to a part of a string delimited using two ''string cursors'', which are references to the characters of a string.
+This is a library for manipulating textual content based on *character spans*, also known as just *spans*.
+These are conceptually references to a part of a string delimited using two *string cursors*, which are references to the characters of a string.
 It is not defined whether the character span type is disjoint from strings.
 Character spans are immutable, and except as noted below, it is an error to mutate the string(s) that underly a span.

-== Issues ==
+## Issues

-1. Is ''character span'' a satisfactory name?
+1. Is *character span* a satisfactory name?

 2. Allow negative indices in `make-span` and `subspan`?
 Convenient, but irregular.